ilanRosenbaum/website/public/content/MiscHeadphonesNoHeadphones.md

 ## Inclusion and Exclusion Criteria

 If somebody is running, they are not counted

-If somebody is on a bike, they are not counted

-If it can not be determined if somebody is wearing headphones or not, they are not counted

-If a person is in a group of persons, meaning they are conversing with or otherwise are clearly out with another person or persons, they will not be counted
+If somebody is on a bike, scooter, in car, etc, they are not counted If it can not be determined if somebody is wearing headphones or not, they are not counted If a person is in a group of persons, meaning they are conversing with or otherwise are clearly out with another person or persons, they will not be counted
 If a persons clothing, hair, or accessories (including things like ear muffs as earbuds plausible could be worn under them) prevented clear and conclusive knowledge of headphone or lack of headphone usage, they were not counted

-If somebody has headphones around their neck but not on there ears, they count as no headphones

-If somebody has a single earbud in, they count as headphones
+If somebody has headphones around their neck but not on there ears, they count as no headphones If somebody has a single earbud in, they count as headphones Data only collected from people walking to or from a place, not from individuals stationary at a location.
+Ie. no counting people working out at a gym, sitting in class, sitting at work, etc.

 ## Limitations of Data Collection